davatron5000/NodebotUI/README.md

 NodebotUI
 ==========

 A client/server framework for rapid prototyping of browser controlled robotic systems.
+The goal is a complete Bootstrap-like experience for assembling HTML that talks to Johnny-Five via socket.io.
+The user should only have to edit HTML to create a basic interface.

-Just a POC right now.
+This is just a bare-bones POC right now.
 If you'd like to try it out, follow these steps:

 * Grab a copy of this repo
 * In the NodebotUI folder npm install
 * Wire up an arduino with an LED on pin 13
 * In the examples folder run node demoServer
-* Open led.html in your browser (you can open from filesystem, no server needed for that)
+* Open led.html in your browser (you can open from the filesystem, no server needed for that)

 ##Notes